The detective story is the normal recreation of noble minds.

 Perhaps this is the purpose of detective investigations, real and fictional -- to transform sensation, horror and grief into a puzzle, and then to solve the puzzle, to make it go away.
 'The detective story,' observed Raymond Chandler in 1949, 'is a tragedy with a happy ending.'
 A storybook detective starts by confronting us with a murder and ends by absolving us of it.
 He clears us of guilt.
 He relieves us of uncertainty.
 He removes us from the presence of death.

-absolution crime detective-stories detectives investigations mysteries
+crime mysteries detective-stories detectives

 I like a good murder that can't be found out.
 That is, of course it is very shocking, but I like to hear about it.

-detective-stories murder mysteries sensationalism
+murder mysteries detective-stories

 You have the Answer.
 Just get quiet enough to hear it. ~Pat Obuchowski